moudhamam/moudhamam.github.io/README.md

 2) *Time limitations.* Having only 24 hours in a day is never enough, so I prioritize ruthlessly.

-3) *Clear vision.* It's hard for me to get engaged if I don't understand the bigger picture.
+3) *Vague vision.* It's hard for me to get engaged if I don't understand the bigger picture.

 #### Things I love
 1) *Learning things.* Learning makes me feel alive and I really enjoy it.